 The LoginID iOS SDK enables you to add FIDO-certified authentication in your native iOS application without having to redirect the user to any pages outside your application.

 For more robust functionality, it is likely that you will need to also leverage a Server SDK.
 The Server SDK makes requests to LoginID's API easier by leveraging your API Credential.
 Check out the LoginID Server SDK for a simplified integration.

 An application must be created on the LoginID Dashboard in order to correctly configure the iOS SDK.

-Once logged into the dashboard, navigate to the Applications tab in the sidebar, select “Add Application,” then select iOS.
+Once logged into the dashboard, navigate to the Applications tab in the sidebar, select “Add Application,” then select “Mobile”.

 In the resulting form, you must create a name for your application.
-We generate a Client ID and Base URL for your application, which you will use to configure the SDK.
+A Client ID and Base URL for your application are generated that are needed to configure the SDK.

 After entering your application name, you will be prompted to create an API credential.
-If you have a client-side only application, please skip this step.
+For mobile applications, please skip this step.
 Otherwise, create an API credential in order to make protected API calls.